Nyerere National Park 101 — Tips, Facts, and Must-Do Adventures

 How to get there

-I drove to NNP via Kisarawe, Coast region, about 230km from Dar es Salaam… with a mix of tarmac and unpaved roads, brace yourself for a slow, bumpy ride.
+I drove to NNP via Kisarawe, in the Coast region, about 230km from Dar es Salaam.
+The route features a mix of tarmac and unpaved roads, so brace yourself for a slow and bumpy ride (Takes between 4 and 5 hours).
 Alternatively, you can go through Kibiti or Morogoro.
-For those who prefer a faster (and smoother) option, short flights are available, with an airstrip conveniently located near the national park gate.
+For those who prefer a faster (and smoother) option, short flights are available, with an airstrip conveniently located a few meters from the gate – inside the national park.

 Where to stay